Leaked Mohammad Javad Zarif audiotape

 According to Zarif, in the last week of JCPOA's signing, Russia did its best to prevent the agreement from succeeding.
 In this regard, he refers to the famous photo of the foreign ministers of the countries after the agreement was reached in which the Russian foreign minister is absent.

 In April 2021, more than three hours of audiotape was leaked from a seven-hour interview between economist Saeed Leylaz and Iranian foreign minister Mohammad Javad Zarif.
 The taped conversation was connected to an oral history project, titled "In the Islamic Republic, the military field rules," that documents the work of then-president Hassan Rouhani and his government.
 The tape was obtained by the Saudi-funded news channel Iran International and publicized by The New York Times.
 Zarif did not dispute the authenticity of the leaked tape, but questioned the motive.

 Although the tape has not been authenticated, the Iranian foreign ministry spokesman did not deny its validity, and critics of Zarif were calling for his resignation, saying that "he had threatened Iran’s national security by revealing to the world the country’s inner politics".
 Iran's president Hassan Rouhani ordered an investigation to identify who leaked the tape.
 He stated that it was "stolen for clear reasons".
-On May 2, 2021, in an Instagram post, Zarif apologized for the remarks that he made against Soleimani.
+On May 2, 2021, in an Instagram post, Zarif apologized for the remarks that he made against Qasem Soleimani.